Yahya Golmohammadi: International

-Golmohammadi was a reliable defender with a cool approach to the game and slide tackles that became his hallmark.
-He has been immensely popular with Iranian fans after he scored the last minute winner in a 2002 World Cup qualifying game against Republic of Ireland, coming deep to head the ball home though Iran lost the game in aggregate and failed to qualify for the Korea/Japan World Cup.
-His emotions after the game were a dramatic scene that very few die-hard fans will forget.
+Golmohammadi played as a defender.
+He scored the winning goal in the final minute of a 2002 World Cup qualifying match against the Republic of Ireland, although Iran lost on aggregate and failed to qualify for the tournament.

 On 11 June 2006, Golmohammadi scored the equaliser in a 3–1 loss to Mexico in the opening round of the 2006 FIFA World Cup.
 His tackle against Luís Figo in the next game against Portugal cost Iran a penalty.
 Golmohammadi was injured in the same game and was not available for Iran's final World Cup game versus Angola.
 He retired from international football immediately after World Cup 2006.
 He has 74 caps for the senior team and scored five times during his international duty.

 He was also a member of Iran national under-23 football team in 2002 Asian Games which Iran won the football tournament under Branko Ivanković.